ratabora/RealTimeSearchAndAnalytics/05-indexing-via-solrj/README.md

 Introduction
 -------
 This exercise will guide you through indexing documents via the native Java API.
+This exercise is intended to be run on the student's local environment.

 Prerequisites
 -------